 every truth is good to say!
 Finally, the coronavirus

 present in the Middle East has made new victims

 its origin or the source of the contamination,

 which is also very worrying.
 However the

 contagious, which allows the establishment of an

 ||20 april 2013.
 The

 toll of the H7N9 outbreak increases linearly.

 statistics is not significant).
 And the origin of

 movements that might spread the disease.
 It may be

 flu, contamination was via the eyes.

 ||17 april 2013.
 The

 source of H7N9 contamination is still unknown.
-83

 fatalities, suggesting a small increase in the

 likely that the disease will disappear, but it may

 reappear in autumn at new places, having been

 birds (which are apparently only mildly affected).